 This bottle brush* I can recommend to you.

-Cardboard and plastic cups for coffee & co. especially clog the public trash cans in the cities.
+Paper and plastic cups for coffee & co. clog up the public garbage cans in particular in the cities.
 Why don't you just use a reusable alternative?

 This reusable cup* works wonderfully.